autoapply/template-kustomize/README.md

 # template-kustomize

-Template repository with example data for using [autoapply](https://github.com/autoapply/autoapply) with kubectl.
+Template repository with example data for using [autoapply](https://github.com/autoapply/autoapply) with [kustomize](https://github.com/kubernetes-sigs/kustomize).

 >This is a _template repository_.
 To create a clean copy of the repository, click [Use this template](https://github.com/autoapply/template-kustomize/generate)